melROLL/EPF_API_TP/README.md

   - Flask : No

-  - FastAPI : Yes it is is the name
+  - FastAPI : Yes it is is the name  :white_check_mark:

   - All of the above : No